Post

 2017 GMC Terrain

-The 2017 GMC Terrain is a compact SUV that offers a comfortable and spacious interior, along with a variety of engine and transmission options.
-The Terrain is available with a 2.4L 4-cylinder engine producing 182 horsepower and 172 lb-ft of torque, or a 3.6L V6 engine producing 301 horsepower and 272 lb-ft of torque.
-Both engines can be paired with either a 6-speed automatic transmission or a 9-speed automatic transmission.
+The 2017 GMC Terrain is a compact SUV offering a blend of comfort and practicality.
+It was available with two engine options: a 2.4L inline-4 producing 182 horsepower and 172 lb-ft of torque, and a 3.6L V6 generating 301 horsepower and 272 lb-ft of torque.
+Both engines were paired with a 6-speed automatic transmission.
+Owners generally appreciate the Terrain’s comfortable ride, spacious rear seats, and user-friendly infotainment system.
+Common complaints include the base engine’s lack of power, some interior materials feeling cheap, and relatively poor fuel economy.

 Engine